 The merger of Guaranty into Union cannot occur without the approval of the Board of Governors of the Federal Reserve System and the Virginia State Corporation Commission.
-On February , 2004, Union filed a notification of the merger with the Federal Reserve and an application with the Federal Reserve and the Virginia State Corporation Commission respectively.
+On March 3, 2004, Union filed a notification of the merger with the Federal Reserve and an application with the Virginia State Corporation Commission respectively.
 The notification and application were each accepted but no approvals have been obtained.